wxn0brP/Zhiva/README.md

 # Zhiva

 Zhiva is a framework for creating desktop applications using web technologies.
+It aims to combine the convenience of web-based UI development with the power of native system integration.

 ## Project Goals

-Zhiva aims to combine the convenience of creating web-based interfaces with the ability to run as a desktop application.
-The project explores the integration possibilities of web technologies with the native system environment.
+The main goal of Zhiva is to explore the possibilities of building lightweight, cross-platform desktop applications by leveraging modern web technologies.
+The project focuses on creating a simple yet powerful bridge between the web frontend and the native backend.

 ## Installation

 [Install instructions](./INSTALL.md)

+## Architecture Overview

+Zhiva's architecture is based on a simple concept: a native process, written in Go, creates a webview window and runs a local web server.
+The web application, built with standard web technologies, is then loaded into the webview.
+A communication bridge allows the web application to interact with the native process, enabling features like window management and system notifications.

 ## Project Structure

-The main Zhiva repository is a multirepo containing various components:
+The Zhiva project is a monorepo containing several key components:

-- `master`: Main repository with documentation and general description.
-- `base-lib`: Implementation of the base library/foundation for Zhiva.
-[Zhiva-base-lib](https://github.com/wxn0brP/Zhiva-base-lib)
-- `native`: Native components for managing windows and interacting with the operating system.
-[Zhiva-native](https://github.com/wxn0brP/Zhiva-native)
+-   **`master`**: The main repository containing this README, high-level documentation, and overall project coordination.
+-   **[`base-lib`](https://github.com/wxn0brP/Zhiva-base-lib)**: A TypeScript library that provides the foundational components for building Zhiva applications.
+It includes a web server framework and a client-side API for communicating with the native host.
+-   **[`native`](https://github.com/wxn0brP/Zhiva-native)**: The core native engine written in Go.
+It is responsible for creating and managing the webview window, handling native system interactions, and exposing a communication API to the web layer.
-- `scripts`: Utility scripts for setting up and running the project.
-[Zhiva-scripts](https://github.com/wxn0brP/Zhiva-scripts)
+-   **[`scripts`](https://github.com/wxn0brP/Zhiva-scripts)**: A collection of utility scripts for setting up the development environment, installing Zhiva applications, and managing the application lifecycle.
+-   **[`store-app`](https://github.com/wxn0brP/Zhiva-store-app)**: An example application that serves as a simple app store for discovering and managing other Zhiva applications.

 ## Status

-The project is currently in the PoC/WIP phase.
-The entire structure and API are under exploration and may change significantly in the future.
+This project is in a very early, experimental (Proof of Concept) stage.
+The architecture and API are subject to significant changes.

 ## License